 - Early intervention

-The services that are covered by drug rehab centers that accept Medicaid might also include the medications that are provided through MAT (medication assisted treatments).
-If you have an opioid use disorder, therefore, these drugs might include buprenorphine (both naloxone and buprenorphine), naltrexone, and methadone.
-On the other hand, if you are addicted to alcohol, the medications may include naltrexone, disulfiram, and acomprosate.
+The services that are covered by alcohol and drug rehabilitation centers that accept Medicaid might also include the medicines that are offered through MAT (medication assisted treatments).
+If you have an opioid use problem, therefore, these drugs might include buprenorphine (both naloxone and buprenorphine), naltrexone, and methadone.
+Likewise, if you are addicted to alcohol, the medications may include naltrexone, disulfiram, and acomprosate.

-Overall, drug rehab centers that accept Medicaid are vital because they have made it possible for more people struggling with addiction offset the cost of their treatment.
-Sign up for Medicaid today to enjoy this unique benefit.
+Overall, drug and alcohol treatment facilities that accept Medicaid are vital because they have made it possible for more individuals struggling with drug addiction offset the cost of their rehab.

 Drug Rehab Centers That Accept Medicaid by State